-One night, Meryl and Paul witness the contract murder of an arms dealer.
+New York power-couple Meryl and Paul Morgan witness the contract murder of an arms dealer.
 The murderer sees them and the couple are placed in the Witness Protection Program.
-They are given new identities and flown to Wyoming where they are put under the supervision of law enforcement couple Emma and Clay Wheeler (Steenburgen and Elliott).
+Unfortunately, they were in the process of considering a divorce after a trial separation.
+They are given new identities and flown to Wyoming where they are put under the supervision of law enforcement couple Emma and Clay Wheeler (Mary Steenburgen and Sam Elliott).
 Here, far from Manhattan, Meryl and Paul have to learn to survive and trust each other.

 “Surely that’s hyperbole?!”I hear you cry.
 “You’re exaggerating for comic effect.”
 No. For an alleged rom-com, this film is as free of laughs and romance as say, TERMINATOR 4.
 The comic leads, both of whom have been funny in other movies, go through the motions.
 Or as my film buddy, Sparky said, “They’re phoning it in.”
 And they were.
 From the inner moons of Jupiter.